ansible-middleware/jws/README.md

 ## Enable HTTPS

 The default template for `server.xml` provided with this Ansible collection already includes the required configuration to use HTTPS.
-It just need to be activated.
+It just needs to be activated.
 However, the collection does not build, nor provide the required Java Keystore.
 It expects it to be already installed and available.

     jws_listen_https_enabled: True
     # add the following variable to change default port (default: 8443)